The 17 Best Places to Retire in the World: Explore Unexpected Locations!

 Learn more from Malaysia Traveler.

 However, the contemporary reality is much more appealing.
 This is a land of warm weather, nice people and a very low cost of living.
-In fact, Investopedia ranked Cambodia as having the cheapest cost of living.
-And, while Cambodia has its own currency, most transactions are done in U.S. dollars — making it relatively easy for foreigners to navigate day to day living.
+While Cambodia has its own currency, most transactions are done in U.S. dollars — making it relatively easy for foreigners to navigate day to day living.

 Learn more from Move to Cambodia.